gamesbook/gamereporter/README.md

 # About

-**gamereporter** allows you to generate a PDF report for a list of game-like objects - typically boardgames whose data is sourced from [boardgamegeek](http://www.boardgamegeek.com).
+**gamereporter** allows you to generate reports for a list of game-like objects - typically boardgames whose data can be sourced from [boardgamegeek](http://www.boardgamegeek.com).

+# Background

+Many boardgame owners use the [boardgamegeek](http://www.boardgamegeek.com) database to track their games.
+Extracting information out of the site, in a readable format, is not always straightforward.
+This program allows the generation of such reports, to a varying degree of customisation.

 # Usage

-The `test.py` program can be used to generate a PDF report of game details, or a game summary (by default, into a file called `games.pdf`).
+The `test.py` program can be used to generate a report of game details, or a game summary (by default, into a file called `games.pdf`, or `games.xls`).

 To see the program options, run: